Polycyclic Aromatic Hydrocarbons Cause Infant Wheezing

 Polycyclic aromatic hydrocarbons are produced when fuels are partly burnt.
 This means that most fume-producing burning in the house produces PAHs.
 This includes wood fireplaces, coal-burning stoves, tobacco smoking, grilling and frying meats, diesel stoves, and incense (yes, incense).

-257 children followed
+257 children were tested

 The researchers, from Kraków’s Jagiellonian University Medical College, followed 257 children from pregnancy (prenatal) for four years.
 Beginning in the third trimester of the mother, the researchers measured the air at the homes of the mothers and children, and scored the levels of PAHs in the indoor air.
 They also gave the children regular checkups during the four year period.